rreece/rreece.github.io/outline-of-philosophy/scientific-realism.md

     within the internal language,
     to do *abduction to natural kinds* in the external world.
     To deny the likely success of that abduction is to plead that there is a conspiracy.
+-   The map is not the territory (Jorge Luis Borges).

 --------------------------------------------------------------------------------